EmiOnGit/birdylook/README.md

 # Birdylook
 This is a project mainly to showcase more advanced techniques in the [bevy](https://bevyengine.org/) ecosystem or as a template for others.
-If you see any bugs or want to rewrite something more efficiently or readable feel free to make a PR or open an Issue to describe your thoughts.
+If you see any bugs or want to rewrite something more efficiently or readable feel free to make a PR or open an issue to describe your thoughts.
-Currently, the project aims to implement a nice-looking environment with:
-- Animated water
-- Good looking lighting
-- Animated grass

 ![Showcase](assets/showcase.gif)
 ## Animated Water